alramarao/mp-challenge/README.md

 `npm install @angular/material` to use angular material paginator in the overview page

 `npm install ng2-charts chart.js` to use pie chart in details page

+## Taks

+### Overview page
+    Displaying the chocolate over table with below columns
+    - Name
+    - Brand
+    - Lowest price per 100g
+    - Average price for 100g
+    - Link to the cheapest shop

+    Bonus items:
+    - Added Details button for each row to navigate the user to details component
+    - Added Paginator using angular material to access more items, it has connected to GET API to fetch based on page index.

+### Details page
+    Displaying the details for selected chocolate.
+    - Widget-1 - displaying Name and Brand
+    - Widget-2 for Prices - Displaying all the prices in a table for that specific chocolate, `Amount` and `Shop Link` are the columns in the prices table

+    Bonus items:
+    - Added new widget for Nutrition details which shows the Pie chart with nutrition values for respective chocolate
+    - Highliting the cheapest price per 100g in the details view (Highlighting the row with bootstrap primary color)
+    - Making the Name and Brand are editable and also completed the implementation to push the changes to back end API

+### Bonus items which are not described in the document:
+    - Used NgRx Redux for state management
+    - Used Bootstrap to make UI much better
+    - Used json-server to proxy the backend server instead of reading the .json file directly.